-Having come up with the idea of hotun, RA Tech has invested in patenting the product, in testing it fully, and having it tested and approved by relevant industry bodies.
-A major investment in tooling and manufacturing means that hotun can be specified and installed with confidence, and is offered with a full guarantee.
+Having come up with the idea of hotun, he formed his company, with fellow director (and wife) Ally Armstrong, RA Tech UK Ltd. He has invested in patenting the product, testing it fully, and getting it approved by relevant industry bodies.
+A major investment in tooling and commissioning all manufacturing to ISO9000 local companies, means that hotun can be specified and installed with confidence, and is offered with a 5 year warranty.

-So he sat down and began to develop his ideas, and with the aid of 3D printing technology produced his first prototype.
-Almost every component in hotun is bespoke design.
-He has used British based companies to work with to help develop the product, from a spring and diaphragm to the bolt assembly all uniquely designed specifically for the product.
+This made Russell think about an alternative solution, So he sat down and began to develop his ideas, and with the aid of 3D printing technology produced his first prototype (see pictures).
+Every component in hotun is bespoke design.
+He has used British based companies to work with to help develop the product, from a spring and diaphragm to the bolt assembly, all uniquely designed specifically for the product.

 Russell can proudly claim that the product is entirely manufactured in the UK and many parts produced locally, and assembled in his home region of Derbyshire.

-To find out more about Russell please view his LinkedIn profile (social media icon in the footer) or his Derby based plumbing business
+To find out more about Russell please view his LinkedIn profile (social media icon in the header)